YinHK-gameDev/unity-learn/art & graphics/textures/README.md

 ### Textures for use on 3D models

-Textures are applied to objects using Materials.
-Materials use specialised graphics programs called Shaders to render a texture on the mesh surface.
-Shaders can implement lighting and colouring effects to simulate shiny or bumpy surfaces among many other things.
+Textures are applied to objects **using Materials**. **Materials** use specialised **graphics programs** called **Shaders** to render a texture on the mesh surface. **Shaders** can implement lighting and colouring effects to simulate shiny or bumpy surfaces among many other things.
 They can also make use of two or more textures at a time, combining them for even greater flexibility.

 You should make your textures in **dimensions** that are to the **power of two** (e.g. **32x32, 64x64, 128x128, 256x256**, etc.) Simply placing them in your project’s Assets folder is sufficient, and they will appear in the Project View.